xiaobixu/xiaobixu/README.md

 - 👋 Hi, I’m @xiaobixu
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Analysis with Python

 <!---
 xiaobixu/xiaobixu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.